#How to customize your workspace on screener.in for analyzing stocks like a pro

 2. Average Return on capital employed 5 years

 5. Free cash flow 5 years

-In order to add the above you need to click on “Edit Columns” as shown in the screenshot below (pointed by the green arrow):
+In order to add the above financial ratios, you need to click on “Edit Columns”, as shown in the screenshot below.

 Once you click edit columns you will see an option to “Filter Ratios” were you can type the above financial parameters and keep selecting them one by one.

 Let us try to add Debt to equity ratio as a column.

 First type, “Debt to equity” in the text box (as highlighted by the blue arrow in screenshot above).
 On typing debt or debt to equity screener prompts you with matching options.

 Now select the checkbox adjacent to “Debt to equity”, as highlighted by the green colored arrow.
 The moment checkbox is selected, debt to equity is added as a new column.

 You also have the option to drag the ratios in the order that you wish for.
 Finally click on “Save Columns”, the blue colored button to finalize the changes.